rursache/ToDoList/README.md

  - [BiometricAuthentication (own fork)](https://github.com/iPhoNewsRO/BiometricAuthentication)
  - [ImpressiveNotifications (own fork)](https://github.com/iPhoNewsRO/ImpressiveNotifications)

-All icons used in RSToDoList are designed by Icons8.com and available [here](http://icons8.com)
+All icons used in RSToDoList are designed by Icons8.com and available [here](http://icons8.com).
+Colors for themes and app icon are picked from [FlatUIColors.com](https://flatuicolors.com).

 ## License